 KB King Burger

 King Burger on the other hand is known for its very affordable burger sandwich.
 It is owned by the family of one of TCVB’s member James Mallari who is a full time Chef and owner of another restaurant in Tarlac named Primadeli.
-I recommend KB when you’re around.
+We personally recommend KB when you’re around.

 Tarlac Provincial Capitol